 5. Are These Jackets Safe?

 Heated jackets are usually quite safe.
 Although the panels do get quite warm, protective materials inside the jacket ensure that there is never any risk of damage to the wearer’s skin.

-A waterproof layer, placed around the heated panels themselves, removes any possibility of the jacket’s electrical components becoming wet, regardless of the weather.
+A waterproof layer, placed around the panels themselves, removes any possibility of the jacket’s electrical components becoming wet, regardless of the weather.

-Heated jackets do not use live electrical currents, so you can breathe a sigh of relief if you were worrying about electrocution.
+The best Heated jackets do not use live electrical currents, so you can breathe a sigh of relief if you were worrying about electrocution.
 In fact, the voltage used is about as low as that of a small toy, so it is certainly nothing to worry about.

 It may also be a surprise to learn that quite a few jackets are actually washer/dryer safe (take the battery out first though!).

-Good quality jacket will not catch fire, as they are specifically designed not to do so.
+Good quality heated jacket will not catch fire, as they are specifically designed not to do so.
 Limits on temperature are also present to help the wearer stay safe.

 As an addendum to this, however, it is worth noting that some lower quality jackets do carry a slight fire risk due to bad or faulty wiring.
 There are a lot of heated garments on the market, and it would be wrong to simply say that none of them carry a fire risk.

 Despite being mostly safe, the heating system in your home or your slow cooker carry with them a slight risk of fire, which must be considered at all times.
 It is recommended that you don’t buy the cheapest models, that you do your research thoroughly before making a purchase and that you investigate the wiring to make sure the jacket is safe before wearing it.